greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/prep_os.html.md

     /sbin/blockdev --setra 16384 /dev/sdb
     ```

     On systems that use systemd, you must also set the execute permissions on the `rc.local` file to enable it to run at startup.
-For example, on a RHEL/CentOS 7 system, this command sets execute permissions on the file.
+For example, on a RHEL system, this command sets execute permissions on the file.

     ```
     # chmod +x /etc/rc.d/rc.local